Superradiant clouds may be relevant for close compact object binaries: LEVEL MIXING IN GRAVITATIONAL ATOM

-In this appendix, we review the level mixing of cloud induced by the gravitational potential of the companion object.
+In this Appendix, we review the level mixing of a cloud induced by the gravitational potential of the companion object.
 While previous studies usually assume the companion object is far away from the cloud, i.e., $R \gg r_g/\alpha^2$, we extend the calculation to the case that the companion immerses in the cloud.
-In particular, we emphasize the mixing to modes with $\ell = 0$, and its effects on suprradiant growth and cloud depletion.
+In particular, we emphasize the mixing via the $\ell = 0, 1$ multipoles, as well as nonresonant cloud depletion.